[[updated December 10, 2018]]

 Ignoring your analytics won’t prevent you from posting your content to Instagram, but it can significantly lessen the impact that your posts have.
 Your Instagram reports—especially those provided by third party analytics and monitoring tools like Agorapulse—can give you so much information about the content that performs best on your account.
 It can also tell you when your posts will perform best.

 To get a good sense of what your peak posting times are, you can check and see which posts got the most engagement through your Instagram reporting tools.
-Ideally, you’ll have more posts than my personal profile does, and giving you more reliable data.

 Once you’ve noted which posts have the most engagement, click to your Instagram schedule.
 This will show you immediately what times your different posts were published.
 If you notice a distinct pattern (like early morning posts perform better than those published later in the day), you’ll be able to find your peak posting times.